osism/documentation/source/development/commit-messages.rst

 Commit messages
 ===============

+* Use present tense in the commit message header

+  * The commit message header should be suited to be read in a sentence like: The effect of this commit when merged is to ...
+  * ``Remove all easter eggs`` is good, ``Removed all easter eggs`` is bad.

 * Avoid duplications and redundancies

   * When you commit to the ``testbed`` repository it is not necessary to use a prefix ``testbed:`` (e.g.